 The Richland County Tax Incentive Review Council (RC-TIRC) is an inter-jurisdictional body formed under the guidelines of Ohio Revised Code, Section 5709.85.
 Its job is to review the performance of each enterprise zone agreement.
-The RC-TIRC is advisory in nature and reviews each enterprise zone agreement annually to determine whether or not businesses have complied with the terms and conditions of the agreement.
-The RCRPC serves as the secretary of the RC-TIRC in Richland County.
+The RC-TIRC is advisory in nature and reviews each enterprise zone agreement annually to determine whether or not businesses have complied with the terms of the agreement.
+RCRPC serves as the secretary of the RC-TIRC in Richland County.

 Richland County Growth Corporation

 Richland County Growth Corporation (RCGC) is a non-profit corporation formed on October 21, 1966 under Chapter 1724 of the Ohio Revised Code.
-RCGC is organized as a Community Improvement Corporation (CIC) to promote industrial, economic, commercial, and civic development.
-RCGC is authorized to serve as an agent for any political subdivision for the sale or lease of owned lands.
-The RCRPC serves as the secretary to the RCGC and is responsible for meeting notices and record maintenance.
+RCGC is organized as a Community Improvement Corporation to promote industrial, economic, commercial, and civic development.
+RCGC is authorized to serve as an agent for any political subdivision for the sale or lease of lands.
+RCRPC serves as secretary to the RCGC and is responsible for meeting notices and record maintenance.